 In the U.S., life expectancy for women is about 7 years longer than for men.
-This means that estate plans that focus on the husbands’ wealth and assets may eventually leave a widow with a great deal of assets to pass away intestate, or, without a will.
+This means that estate plans that focus on the husbands’ wealth and assets may eventually leave a widow with plenty of assets to pass away interstate, or, without a will.
 If you and your partner are thinking about estate planning, you should consider a plan that takes into account one of you passing away before the other, and how assets will be managed in that case.
 Working with a lawyer to ensure your wills are flexible is a great way to do this.

 The process of writing a will can be a difficult one, not least because it often comes along with a great deal of other decisions.
 Thinking about your living will and power of attorney in case of hospitalization, for example.
 However, these documents are critical in order to ensure that your wishes and needs are met at a stressful time.
 If you don’t have a will, it may be likely that you have not considered these other factors as well.
 Sitting down to write a will is a good time to think about all these other things too!

-It is just as important for women to have wills as men!
+It is just as important for women to have estate planning as men!
 Regardless of your age, you should begin thinking about how to distribute your assets, or how you want your end-of-life plans handled.